-Truthdigger of the Week: Ava DuVernay, Whose Outspoken Activism Extends Beyond Her Filmmaking Career: Emma Niles
+Truthdigger of the Week: Ava DuVernay, Whose Activism Extends Beyond Her Filmmaking: Emma Niles

 By Emma Niles

-Ava DuVernay knows how politically charged art has the power to affect an entire country.
-The writer, producer and director has spent years in the film industry creating documentaries and dramas, and she made major headlines for her 2014 film, “Selma,”, about the 1965 march from Selma to Montgomery.
+Ava DuVernay knows that politically charged art has the power to affect an entire country.
+The writer, producer and director has spent years in the film industry creating documentaries and dramas, and she made major headlines for her 2014 film, “Selma,” about the 1965 civil rights march from Selma to Montgomery, Ala.

 Now, as civil rights in America come under scrutiny, many feel it’s important for artists to speak out on issues of injustice.
 That’s exactly what DuVernay has done with her latest film, “13th,” a Netflix documentary that explores how the 13th Amendment is responsible for mass incarceration in the United States today.

-While “13th” has been out now for several months, DuVernay is continuing to talk about the content of the film—particularly in the wake of Donald Trump’s presidential victory.
-She regularly speaks out on issues of social justice on her Twitter account, and two interviews published this week served as reminders of DuVernay’s activist views.
+Although “13th” has been out now for several months, DuVernay is continuing to talk about the content of the film—particularly in the wake of Donald Trump’s presidential victory.
+She regularly speaks out on issues of social justice on her Twitter account, and two interviews published this week are reminders of DuVernay’s activist views.

 DuVernay hopes her art will have a political effect on audiences.
 “The ideas that Trump is talking about are deeply embedded in the documentary,” she told Esquire in an interview published Tuesday.